 This is translation memory, a tool which may come in handy for storing previously translated phrases and sentences for consistency purposes when dealing with multiple documents.
 Thus, it is quite handy for long-term projects or document updates frequently since it will reduce the time taken and cost through content reuse translation.

 Technical documentation translation would refer to translating specific knowledge in a strict technical field that calls for close attention to detail so as not to be inconsistent and unclear in other languages.
+Professional linguists and a specialized technical translation agency play a crucial role in ensuring high-quality technical documentation translation, combining human expertise with advanced tools for accuracy and efficiency.
+Proofreading should always be performed before publishing to ensure consistent terminology and language across all technical documentation.

 With these best practices, businesses can generate quality translation, maintain compliance with regulatory standards, and meet the psyche of the global audience.